 I emphasize the importance of each of you seeing your own contributions to the problems and patterns and your individualized path to possible solutions.
 This process can be informative and transformative and will be useful in future relationships even if this one ends.

-Number of Sessions: A maximum of five counseling sessions.
-The first session is usually two hours and the subsequent are 1.5 or 2 hours.
+A maximum of five counseling sessions.
+Sessions are scheduled for 1.5 hours.

 Couples Discernment Counseling is not Suited for these situations: